FerCanAra/robotics_benchmark_greenhouse/README.md

 To support users with different expertise levels and research objectives, the benchmark defines three evaluation categories:

-- Category 1: Intended for users focusing on classical control techniques, such as Proportional–Integral–Derivative (PID) control and basic advanced controllers.
+- **Category 1**: Intended for users focusing on classical control techniques, such as Proportional–Integral–Derivative (PID) control and basic advanced controllers.
 This category is particularly suitable for undergraduate-level education.

-- Category 2: Designed for users working with model-based predictive control techniques, incorporating fundamental robotic modeling concepts.
+- **Category 2**: Designed for users working with model-based predictive control techniques, incorporating fundamental robotic modeling concepts.
 This category is well suited for master-level studies.

-- Category 3: Targeted at advanced users developing high-level control and planning strategies, including sophisticated motion planners and decision-making algorithms.
+- **Category 3**: Targeted at advanced users developing high-level control and planning strategies, including sophisticated motion planners and decision-making algorithms.
 This category is appropriate for doctoral-level research.

 ### Benchmark Categories

 To evaluate controller robustness under realistic operating conditions, the benchmark includes three types of disturbances, which can be activated independently or in combination:

-- Payload Sensitivity: Mobile robots in greenhouse environments frequently transport variable payloads, which significantly affect motor behavior and dynamics.
+- **Payload Sensitivity**: Mobile robots in greenhouse environments frequently transport variable payloads, which significantly affect motor behavior and dynamics.
 The benchmark allows users to emulate additional payloads up to 70 kg, applied as a static disturbance at the start of the simulation.

-- Terrain Slope: Variable terrain slopes, typical of Mediterranean greenhouses, are simulated within a range of −3° to +3°.
+- **Terrain Slope**: Variable terrain slopes, typical of Mediterranean greenhouses, are simulated within a range of −3° to +3°.
 When enabled, a slope pattern is applied to the environment, directly influencing the robot’s dynamic response during navigation tasks.

-- Terrain Change: Greenhouse environments often contain heterogeneous soil types.
+- **Terrain Change**: Greenhouse environments often contain heterogeneous soil types.
 This disturbance emulates changes in terrain properties that directly affect the physical friction model.
 When activated, three distinct soil types are defined, each characterized by specific values of: friction coefficient (μ), rolling resistance coefficient (Crr), and damping factor (D).

 ### Running

-Todas estas variables se pueden lanzar con el siguiente comando:
+All these variables can be launched with the following command:

 ```
 ros2 launch benchmark_bringup launch_benchmark_bringup.launch.py \